infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_understandable_ios.md

 ### Redundant Entry (WCAG 3.3.7 - Level A)

-Ensure that multi-step processes are easy for users by not requesting the same information multiple times in a session, as this can be challenging for those with cognitive disabilities.
+Ensure that multi-step processes are user-friendly by not requesting the same information multiple times in a session, as this can be challenging for those with cognitive disabilities.
 This approach enhances accessibility by reducing memory load and simplifying tasks.

 > This technique covers point *3.3.7 Redundant Entry - Level A of the WCAG standard.*